These turkey patties are very flexible: you can just serve them as is with mash and two veg, or use them as burger patties.

 If you don’t have access to a food processor, you could try just mincing the mushroom very finely with a chef’s knife.

 I use an egg coral to form meat patties into rounds.
 In fact, it probably gets used more for that than for cooking eggs with.
 It’s pretty much the perfect width and thickness for patty rounds.

 Don’t forget to press your thumb into the centre of each patty: that stops it from bunching up in the middle and becoming misshapen.

-These are lovely with a bit of gravy on them; I’m lazy on a weeknight and just use Bisto Instant Turkey Gravy Granules that you just mix up with boiling water from the kettle you’re done.
+These are lovely with a bit of gravy on them; I’m lazy on a weeknight and just use instant gravy granules that you just mix up with boiling water from the kettle.

 Makes 5 patties.
 The odd numbered patty is great for someone’s lunch during the week!